Please Make Yourself (un)Comfortable - Chapter One

 With all this said, though a singular showman, Ed Mirvish remained very much a regular guy.
 Yes.
 He’d come to transform the arts and theatre scene in Toronto and abroad.
 This kid of a poor immigrant from Lithuania would leave his indelible mark with the artists’ sanctuary Mirvish Village, Toronto’s Royal Alexandra Theatre, the Princess of Wales Theatre, and the CAA Ed Mirvish Theatre, introducing landmark productions like The Phantom of the Opera.
 Yes.
 He’d come to receive numerous distinctions throughout his long life, including Officer of the Order of Canada.

-Despite all this, Ed Mirvish continued to have a simple, working-class lunch in the coffee shop of his emporium, visible beneath his absolutely gigantic Honest Ed sign—you may have walked past him and not even noticed.
-He was there each day over the years while he continued to run his business, until his death in 2007.
+But, despite it all, Ed Mirvish continued to have a simple, working-class lunch in the coffee shop of his emporium, visible beneath his famously gigantic Honest Ed sign.
+If you lived in or visited Toronto, Canada, during the Ed Mirvish decades, you may have walked past him and not even noticed.
+He was there each day over the years while he ran his business, until his death in 2007.

 Gone—but not forgotten

-The face of Bathurst and Bloor Street, where Edward Mirvish’s genius first showed itself and where it thrived, now has a different, chic expression.
+The face of Bathurst and Bloor Street, where his genius first showed itself and where it thrived, now has a different, chic expression.
 The great emporium, Honest Ed’s, is gone.

 On July 16th, 2013, the entire site surrendered to the demands of the modern real estate world and gave itself up for one hundred million dollars.
 The sign with its 23,000 spirited tungsten bulbs was put to bed, and the store was turned to rubble.
 A towering mixed-use complex came to replace it.